stephansturges/Tator/readme.md

 - **SAM 1 & SAM 2** – switch backends at runtime, optionally preload images into SAM to minimise round-trips.
 - **Embedded CLIP trainer** – start training jobs from the UI, watch convergence metrics, and reuse cached embeddings across runs.
 - **Model switcher** – activate new CLIP + regression pairs without restarting the server; metadata keeps backbone/labelmap in sync.
+- **Predictor budget control** – dial the number of warm SAM predictors (1–3) and monitor their RAM usage so the UI can stay snappy on machines with more headroom.
 - **Prometheus metrics** – enable `/metrics` via `.env` for operational visibility.

 ## Repository Layout